No products in the cart

 Why a business owner should not do their own WordPress website audit

 WordPress website owners want to spend their time and money wisely, which is why it can be a good idea for them not to do this themselves.
-The reason being that they may miss something important, or an expert would know exactly what to look out for in the first place!
+The reason is that they may miss something important, or an expert would know exactly what to look out for in the first place!

 A website audit should help identify issues with your website, as well as give you guidance on how these could be improved upon by implementing changes recommended during a website health check.